offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 In summary, back-end best practices ensure that the “brains and heart” of an application – which handle data and core logic – operate correctly, efficiently, and securely.
-They cover a wide surface from code structure and cleanliness (which overlaps with general good coding) to deep concerns like security and scalability.
+They cover a wide surfQuillan from code structure and cleanliness (which overlaps with general good coding) to deep concerns like security and scalability.
 An LLM equipped with this knowledge can become a powerful assistant in back-end engineering, helping to write code that stands up to real-world demands.
 It could help avoid the subtle mistakes that lead to system failures or breaches, thereby significantly improving trust in AI-generated code for mission-critical software.

 Code Quality and Maintainability Best Practices